-- (a) The ability of car parking to comply with provisions of Site Standard 14.2.4.1(xvi). - (b) The effect of any reduced landscaping, especially the provision of trees, in terms of the scale and appearance of car parking. - (c) The extent to which the site is visible from adjoining sites, particularly those in the Residential Low Density and Residential High Density Zones. - (d) The nature of the activity which requires car parking. - (e) The relative importance of landscaping on the particular site concerned, taking into account the visual quality of the surrounding environment, particularly where a low standard of visual amenity exists and improvement is necessary.
+- (a) The ability of provided and or required car parking to comply with provisions of Site Standard 14.2.4.1(xvi). - (b) The effect of any reduced landscaping, especially the provision of trees, in terms of the scale and appearance of car parking. - (c) The extent to which the site is visible from adjoining sites, particularly those in the Residential Low Density and Residential High Density Zones.

-(f) The extent landscaping would impede visibility of motorists leaving a site to the frontage road or impede an adjacent footpath.
+- (d) The nature of the activity which provides and/or requires car parking. - (e) The relative importance of landscaping on the particular site concerned, taking into account the visual quality of the surrounding environment, particularly where a low standard of visual amenity exists and improvement is necessary. - (f) The extent landscaping would impede visibility of motorists leaving a site to the frontage road or impede an adjacent footpath.